From Nursing Home

 It is no coincidence that the entire healthcare sector has started shifting from a focus on ‘quality of care’ to ‘quality of life.’

-Not because healthcare organizations want to do things wrong, but because structures, governance mechanisms, and routines have not yet changed enough.
+Not because healthcare organisations want to do things wrong, but because structures, governance mechanisms, and routines have not yet changed enough.

 But it doesn’t have to be this way.